 What Withdrawal Symptoms Are Experienced in a Detox Program?

-Every drug is unique, and each person has a different body chemistry.
+Every drug addiction is unique, and each person has a different body chemistry.
 Depending on your unique body characteristics, the biology of your addiction and the drugs that you use, your withdrawal symptoms may vary.
-Emotionally, patients may experience social isolation, restlessness, poor concentration, anxiety and insomnia.
-They may also experience depression, headaches and irritability.
+Withdrawal symptoms also come in various forms.
+People may experience emotional and mental symptoms, including:

 Many treatment programs require patients to go through detox before they start rehab.
 If patients try to start rehab before they have detoxed, they may have problems focusing during therapy and may not receive the same benefits from treatment.
 Ideally, detox should occur in a medically-supervised program.
 Medical staff members can monitor detox 24/7 and manage symptoms.
 In addition, a treatment center can make sure that patients are nourished and hydrated as they complete detox.

 Since every patient is unique, there’s no simple answer to this question.
-The best thing that patients can do is talk to a rehabilitation facility and find out their options.
+If you are thinking about attending a detox center, you can talk to a rehabilitation facility to learn more about their options.
 Rehab facilities are experienced at handling drug detox and rehab, so they are able to help you decide which options work best in your case.